furkankorkmaz309/go-101-guide/README.md

-# Go 101: A Beginner's Guide to the Go Programming Language
+# Go 101 Guide: Personal Learning Notes for the Go Programming Language

-🚀 **This repository is a beginner-friendly guide to the Go programming language, inspired by _Learning Go (2nd Edition)_ by Jon Bodner (O'Reilly Media).**
+🧠 **This repository contains personal notes and code examples I wrote while studying _Learning Go (2nd Edition)_ by Jon Bodner (O'Reilly Media).**

+The goal of this project is to solidify my understanding of Go's core concepts through simple, focused code and practical explanations — and to create a reference I can come back to later.

 Each topic includes:
 - 🧪 A concise Go code example (`01_example.go`)